 Maybe this isn't entirely fair, but I sometimes see the Christian as having something in common with the demanding child.
 No, I wouldn't apply this to all self-identified Christians.
 After all, I am convinced that many do not actually believe much of what they claim to believe.
-But for those who do, I see parallels to the child.
+But for those who do, I see some parallels to the child.

 The "bible believing" Christian not only wants what he or she wants, but there is a willingness to distort reality in order to get it.
 John Loftus (Debunking Christianity) addressed this recently, writing: